-Generally speaking, the most important signal for Quality Score is whether Clients are asking for you to come back.
-Reviews help, but are less important, so most people should avoid asking for reviews (as Clients often complain if you ask them for reviews and then they don’t ask you to come back).
+Generally speaking, the most important signal is whether Clients are asking for you to come back.
+Reviews help, but are less important, so most people should avoid asking for reviews (as Clients can complain if you ask too hard for a review and then they don’t ask you to come back).
 Here are the different parts of the Quality Score:

 Clients will occasionally not be fair in their expectations or ratings.
-As we only use averages, and all Pros are affected by this, it should not affect you too much.
+All Pros are affected by this, it should not affect you too much.
 We recommend just focusing on what is in your control, and doing well for Clients.

 Blocking Clients from your app has a small effect on your Quality Score, because from the Clients’ perspectives Pros who frequently block are less likely to be able to serve them on an ongoing basis.
-Like most elements of the quality score, we only look at summary data, so the occasional issue should not affect things too much.
+Like most elements of the quality score, client's only see your summary data and reviews you share with them, so the occasional issue should not affect things too much.
 For example, some Pros have blocked high percentages of clients (>10%).
 This means from a potential new Client’s perspective, if they paired with a Pro like this they are less likely to get them in the future.

 Your Reliability Score also helps determine whether you win bids to get new Clients.
 The best way to get more Clients is to keep scores high.